EXCLUSIVE OFFER -10% OFFEDUCTION | CODE: LOVE

 How to use the Saint Benedict medal?

-The Saint Benedict medal is a super original gift idea for religious events (baptism, communion, birthday, birth, etc.) and also an excellent gift idea to offer to people who are afflicted or facing spiritual battles.
+The Saint Benedict medal is a super original gift idea for religious events (baptism, communion, birthday, birth, etc.) and also an excellent gift idea to offer to people who are afflicted or facing spiritual struggles.

-Dear Saint Benedict, I thank God for having showered you with his grace to love him above all and to establish a monastic rule that has helped so many of his children live full and holy lives.
-Through the cross of Jesus Christ, I ask you to intercede that God may protect me, my loved ones, my home, my possessions, my possessions and my workplace today and always through your holy blessing, so that we let us never be separated from Jesus, Mary, and the company of all the blessed.
-Through your intercession, may we be delivered from temptation, spiritual oppression, physical ailments and sickness.
-Protect us from drug and alcohol abuse, impurity and immorality, reprehensible companions and negative attitudes.
-In the name of Jesus.
+Dear St. Benedict, I thank God for filling you with His grace to love Him above all else and to establish a monastic rule that has helped so many of His children live full and holy lives.Through the cross of Jesus Christ, I ask you to intercede that God may protect me, my loved ones, my home, my possessions, my property, and my workplace today and always through your holy blessing, that we may never be separated from Jesus, Mary, and the company of all the blessed.
+Through your intercession, may we be delivered from temptation, spiritual oppression, physical ailments, and sickness.
+Protect us from drug and alcohol abuse, impurity and immorality, reprehensible companions, and negative attitudes.
+In Jesus’ name.
 Amen.